cmsc388z/assignments/assignment1/assignment1.md

 Please create a new rust project using `cargo`.
 The command you need were covered in the [lecture notes](https://github.com/cmsc388z/lectures/blob/main/2021-09-03_lecture1.md).
 Please use snake_case when naming your project.
 You can use `rust_hw1`, for example.

 ## 2. Implementing functions
-Please crete a new file `mod1.rs` under the `src` folder of your project, so the correct path of this file should be `rust_hw1/src/mod1.rs`.
-Then, please implement the following functions in `rust_hw1/src/mod1.rs`.
+Please implement the following functions in `rust_hw1/src/main.rs`.

 ### 2.1 Doubling a number
 Implement the function that doubles an integer in three different ways: